soundpaint/pico-simple-stupid-synth/README.md

 <code>~/pico/pico-simple-stupid-synth/build/simple-stupid-synth.elf</code>
 onto the Pico file system.
 The file system should then automatically disappear again, and the synthesizer immediately starts.

+There is the script <a href="deploy.sh"><code>deploy.sh</code></a>
+that tries to detect device path and mount path of the connected Pico.
+Just execute this script after connecting your Pico for deploying the compiled file.
+The script <em>should</em> work for any Debian-like distribution, but it has not been tested widely, so chances are high that it will not work in a less typical configuration environment.
+In this case, try to deploy manually as described above.

 ## Running